-Gwynedd Mercy University employs more than 500 full-time and part-time employees in administration, faculty and staff.
 Gwynedd Mercy University is a Catholic university, founded and sponsored by the Sisters of Mercy of Merion, Pennsylvania and located in beautiful eastern Montgomery County, Pennsylvania.

 We welcome your interest in our University community.
 We offer comprehensive health care benefits, thrift and savings plans, and tuition waiver benefits for you and your family as part of our total compensation package.